finsberg/stress-fem-vs-simple/slides.md

 ---
 theme: default
 paginate: true
-header: 'From the Law of Laplace to FEM'
+header: 'From the Law of Laplace to FEM-based stress estimation'
 footer: 'Work-seminar 30.11.23 - Henrik Finsberg'
 size: 16:9
 style: |